kglw-dot-net/phase1/setlists/_posts/2019-10-07-tivolivredenburg-ronda-utrecht-netherlands.md

 17. Hell

 18. Head On/Pill
-    (30 minute medley with Rattlesnake/Robot Stop/Hot Water/Am I In
-    Heaven?)
+    (w/ Rattlesnake + Robot Stop + Hot Water + Am I In Heaven? teases; towards the end Stu played drums, Amby on lead vocals, Cavs on keys.)

-Note: Muddy Water was on the setlist, but not played.
-Stu played the drums for the last part of Head On/Pill, with Amby on lead vocals and Cavs on keys.
-'Murder of the Universe' and parts of the 'Head On/Pill' jam from this show are featured in the 'Chunky Shrapnel' concert film.
+Note:  'Murder of the Universe' and parts of the 'Head On/Pill' jam from this show are featured in the 'Chunky Shrapnel' concert film.